airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 # Workers & Jobs

 In Airbyte, all interactions with connectors are run as jobs performed by a Worker.
-There are 4 types of workers:
+Examples of workers are:

-1. Spec worker: retrieves the specification of a connector \(the inputs needed to run this connector\).
+* Spec worker: retrieves the specification of a connector \(the inputs needed to run this connector\)
-2. Check connection worker: verifies that the inputs to a connector are valid and can be used to run a sync.
+* Check connection worker: verifies that the inputs to a connector are valid and can be used to run a sync
-3. Discovery worker: retrieves the schema of the source underlying a connector.
+* Discovery worker: retrieves the schema of the source underlying a connector
-4. Sync worker, used to sync data between a source and destination.
+* Sync worker, used to sync data between a source and destination

 ## Worker Responsibilities

-The worker has 4 main responsibilities.
+The worker has 4 main responsibilities in its lifecycle.

-1. Spin up and shut down all processes needed for the job.
+1. Spin up any connector docker containers that are needed for the job.
 2. They facilitate message passing to or from a connector docker container \(more on this [below](jobs.md#message-passing)\).
 3. Shut down any connector docker containers that it started.
 4. Return the output of the job. \(See [Airbyte Specification](airbyte-protocol.md) to understand the output of each worker type.\)